Laura Belle (Younkin) Shroyer was born in 1877 at Clay Run, Fayette County, PA, the daughter of William "Dayton" and Lucinda (Harbaugh) Younkin.

 ~ Daughter Annabelle "Gertrude" (Shroyer) Harbaugh ~

-Son William Dayton Shroyer (1905-1992) was born on March 25, 1905 in Mill Run.
+Son William Dayton Shroyer Sr. (1905-1992) was born on March 25, 1905 in Mill Run, Fayette County.
 His unnamed twin brother died at birth and was buried in the Imel Cemetery.

-His first wife was Grace Sarah Ann Augustine (1905-1932), the daughter of William Arthur and Ella Blanche (McNair) Augustine.
+William's first wife was Grace Sarah Ann Augustine (1905-1933), the daughter of William Arthur and Ella Blanche (McNair) Augustine.
 Their wedding took place on Feb.
 3, 1925, when both were approaching their 20th year of age.

-Heartache rocked this family when Grace died an untimely death, in February 1932, at the age of 28.
-Her remains were laid to rest in the burying ground of the old Maple Summit Church.
+Heartache rocked this family when Grace became seriously ill and was admitted for treatment at Frantz Hospital in nearby Confluence, Somerset County.
+Sadly, she could not recover and succumbed in late February 1933, at the age of 27.
+After a funeral, her remains were laid to rest in the burying ground of the old Maple Summit Church, and an obituary was printed in the Connellsville Daily Courier.

-They had 10 more children of their own -- Olive "Ruth" Christman, Esther Faye Powell, Gerald Elias Shroyer, Gilbert Lee Shroyer, Linda "Mardell" Powell, Robert Windell Shroyer, Floyd Edward Shroyer, Donna Jean Smith, Paul Richard Shroyer and Marlene Shroyer.
+The second marriage produced 10 more children -- Olive "Ruth" Christman, Esther Faye Powell, Gerald Elias Shroyer, Gilbert Lee Shroyer, Linda "Mardel" Powell, Robert Windell Shroyer, Floyd Edward Shroyer, Donna Jean Smith, Paul Richard Shroyer and Betty "Marlene" Lint.

 Sadly, he outlived his son David (died 1949) and William Jr. (1991).